NeoZorK/neozork-hld-prediction/docs/guides/mcp-server-docker-integration.md

 ## Overview

-The MCP (Model Context Protocol) server status checker has been enhanced to support both Docker and non-Docker environments.
-This allows for seamless MCP server monitoring regardless of the deployment environment.
+The MCP (Model Context Protocol) server status checker has been enhanced to support both Docker and non-Docker environments with intelligent detection methods.
+The system automatically adapts to different environments and provides reliable status monitoring.

 ## Features